NunuM/talos-nodejs-proxy/README.md

 #### Use Case

-I have the domain test.com, that the DNS A record resolves to the IP that hosts this proxy, and then, the proxy forwards the request to my other machine(s).
+I have the domain test.com.
+The DNS A record resolves to the machine has this proxy running, and then, the proxy forwards the request to my other machine(s).

 #### Features
 * GUI to add/edit/remove virtual hosts and correspondents upstreams (hot reload)